Neck pain and headache are kindred spirits born in the same pod; chiropractic has in large measure the solution, or at least a significant part of it.

 I asked my wife, Helen, to please do me a favour.
 Quickly, don't ask any questions, just look at my eyes and tell me there is anything odd happening.
 She sat up worried and looked carefully as I turned my head again to the right.

 She told me they were dancing back and forth.

 "I'm having an attack of vertigo," I said.

 routine."
 Four times I went through the Epley's, each time the vertigo

 getting less, but feeling quite nauseous.
 You have to wait in each

-position until the vertigo stops.
-It's not nice, to say the least.
+position until the turmoil stops.
+It is not nice, to say the least.
 By

 the fourth it had stopped completely.
 There was no neck pain or headache.

 I got up quietly, went through the morning routine without drama, and worked a normal day.
-This morning I had no vertigo, nor neck pain and headache.
+This morning I had no vertigo, nor neck pain or headache.

 A third cause is in the upper neck where the artery can become disturbed and the blood flow to the inner ear is affected.